-You are likely reading this article because you will soon be mobilized.
+Are you reading this article because you will soon be mobilized?
+Welcome!

-Mind you; I camped in one of the worst Camps in Nigeria, yet, my experience was incredible.
+Mind you; I camped in one of the worst Camps in Nigeria, yet, my experience was sweet.

-I’m willing to reveal to you all that made me enjoy the camp but am not doing it alone.
+I’m willing to reveal to you all that made me enjoy the camp but I’m not doing it alone.

-I did further research by reading and listening to worthwhile experiences from folks who had fun in the camp too.
+I added fascinating experiences from others who had fun in the camp too.